 Many have a preconceived idea that either women or men are worse drivers.
 Some jokes and videos circulate the internet, making fun of women struggling to park a vehicle or men driving recklessly.

-Our personal injury lawyers at Rosenfeld Injury Lawyers LLC are experienced in handling all types of car accident cases.
+Our personal injury lawyers at Rosenfeld Injury Lawyers, LLC are experienced in handling all car accident cases.
 Our attorneys are dedicated to protecting the legal rights of victims of car crashes caused by negligence.

 Call our Chicago car accident attorneys at (888) 424-5757 to schedule a free consultation.
 We look forward to speaking with you and providing guidance for your case.

 Statistics show that males get into more car accidents than women every year.

 Men cause about 6.1 million accidents per year, and women cause 4.4 million accidents per year, according to the National Highway Safety Administration.

 According to the University of Michigan’s Transportation Research Institute, 105.7 million women have driver’s licenses, and 104.3 million men have them.